stevenmellor/laos_teacher/README.md

 - SQLite-backed spaced repetition (SM-2 style) store to track learner progress
 - Centralised logging with rotating file handlers writing to `logs/app.log`
 - Optional Lao→English translation via Hugging Face NLLB so every tutor reply pairs Lao script with an English gloss
+- English-first teaching loop that maps recognised English phrases to Lao focus sentences with romanisation so learners always know what they are hearing and why it matters

 ## Getting started